mayankdutta/programming_basics/Waterfall Model.md

 - *most used, traditional model.*
 - proposed by Winston Royce in 1970.
 - name due to cascading effect from one phase to the other.
-- each phase has a well defined start & end point, with identifiable deliverables to the next phase.
+- each phase has a well defined start & end point, with identifiable deliverables *as inputs* to the next phase.
 - linear sequential model, systematic in approach & principle suggests *Can't retrieve to previous phase*.
 - *Requirements* -> *design* -> *implementation* -> *verification* -> *maintenance*.